flobotics/func_sign_prob/ubuntu-20-04-scripts/cutter_plugin/README.md

 # alpha/beta status

-That means, the models are not trained on the full dataset, the creation of the datasets could be "wrong", the creation of the gdb-like disassembly output of radare2 is not correct, etc.
+That means, the models are not trained on the full dataset, the creation of the datasets could be "wrong", the creation of the gdb-like disassembly output of radare2 could be not correct, etc.

 First build Cutter from source, then install plugin.